wan-sdr/oran_tutorial/Install UHD from Source.md

 This section summarizes the step-by-step actions for a quick start experience, see the rest of this guide for more details.

+### Option 1: Prebuilt Packages from PPA

+For the *quickest* start experience, install prebuilt UHD packages from the Ettus Research PPA.
+Instead, If you want to learn the build and install from source process, skip to Option 2.

 **1. Install Ubuntu Desktop**

 Follow the instructions provided by Ubuntu: https://ubuntu.com/tutorials/install-ubuntu-desktop#1-overview

 **2. Install prebuilt UHD packages from PPA**

-For the *quickest* start experience, install prebuilt UHD packages from the Ettus Research PPA.
-Instead, If you want to learn the build and install from source process, skip to step 3.

 ```shell
 # add ettus research ppa